ylashin/deep-learning-workshop/README.md

     ![Verify setup](https://i.imgur.com/pkHxC4X.png)

-* Make sure you can create Azure VMs of size **NC24** or **NV24** , if not create a support request to increase your quota (basically increase core count to 24).
+* Make sure you can create Azure VMs of size **NC24** or **NV24**.
+Just search for deep learning virtual machine in the templates and proceed with the wizard to create a linux.
+GPU enabled VMs don't exist in all regions.
+Give it a go in South Central US or East US 2.
+If you found the above VM sizes but cannot create them due to quota limits, create a support request to increase your quota (basically increase core count to 24).
 It will be auto approved for those sizes.
+BTW, once you create the VM you can delete it or shut it down.
+We will start with **NC6** which has a single GPU but one sample requires a multi GPU machine that's why we need to make sure we can create one with 4 GPUs.

     ![Azure quota](https://i.imgur.com/SVUh0Ko.png)